16 TRAIN COMMUTER ESSENTIALS YOU NEED IN 2024

 As an iPhone user I’m very happy having a pair of corded earphones because they’re comfortable in the ear, terrific sound quality and the mic and control is very easy to use.
 If only Apple would stop changing the damned connections however….
 (I’m still using lightning, but if you’ve got the latest iPhone, USB-C earbuds are what you’re looking for)

-If you’re happy to splash a little more money and get an even better pair, my little brother swears by his Beats Flex (that yuzu yellow design though!)
+If you’re happy to splash a little more money and get an even better pair, my little brother swears by his Beats Flex (that yuzu yellow design though)

 Tip: Protect your earbuds – they’re fragile.